thehyve/transmart-core/README.md

 same parameters (which depend on the `clinical.params` file contents).
 Use `-n` to force the job to be re-run.

+To restart a job, take a note of the job execution id at the beginning of the failed job:

+    org...BetterExitMessageJobExecutionListener - Job id is 1186, execution id is 1271

+Then run:

+    ./transmart-batch-capsule.jar -p /path/to/STUDY_NAME/<type>.params -r -j <execution id>

 Logging can be customized by creating a `logback.groovy` file in the working directory.
 You can copy the original `logback.groovy` and remove the part before the comment `CUT HERE`: